-Now the 7” and its pair of songs is fine, but the 12” version features “Sad Men”, a track that starts out acoustically fragile with Swan’s vocals swimming delicately in a loftier, higher-toned pool.
-Both elements are emotionally fueled, so far the real ballad of the ep, but when a main riff bent heavily around Sabbath’s Heaven and Hell-era, or even the forbidding chorus of their former band’s “Sorcerers”, drawls through, it suddenly turns into something more mischievous or even intimately blacker.
+Now the 7” and its pair of songs is fine, but the 12” version features “Sad Man”, a track that starts out acoustically fragile with Swan’s vocals swimming delicately in a loftier, higher-toned pool.
+Both elements are emotionally fueled and so far is the real ballad of the ep, but when a main riff bent heavily around Sabbath’s Heaven and Hell-era, or even the forbidding chorus of their former band’s “Sorcerers”, drawls through, it suddenly turns more mischievous or even into something intimately blacker.
 Now logically complimented with compelling Dio-esque vocals, this turn of events turns yet again, regaining and ending on the song’s original frailty.

-With lyrics not as grim as Angel Witch's, Tytan proved they could write songs that mattered on a larger level; creations with emotion, fire, and infectiousness.
-But despite the AV birthright, Blind Men and Fools is a bit of a surprise release.
-A minor one, of course, but still very enjoyable from a somewhat eclectic style that, with these three tracks, sounded more veteran than it was.
+With lyrics not as grim as those from Angel Witch, Tytan prove they can write songs that matter on a larger level; creations of emotion, fire, and infectiousness, yet despite the AV birthright, Blind Men and Fools is still a bit of a surprise release.
+A minor one, of course, but still very enjoyable with a somewhat eclectic style that, with these three tracks, sounds more veteran than it is.

 I have this sneaking suspicion that the ep’s title, song and its lyrics, with its ‘Liar(s)’-chanted chorus, has something to do with the men Riddles and Dufort left behind.

 Not to be confused with Tryton, Tyton, or any of the Titans